theefer/plugin-sass/README.md

 [SystemJS](https://github.com/systemjs/systemjs), based on
 [sass.js](https://github.com/medialize/sass.js).

-This plugin allows importing SCSS files from SystemJS and have them dynamically compiled to CSS and loaded into the page from within the browser.
-Alternatively, the SCSS files can also be converted to CSS statically by creating bundles with [JSPM](https://github.com/jspm/jspm-cli).
+This plugin allows importing Sass files from SystemJS and have them dynamically compiled to CSS and loaded into the page from within the browser.
+Alternatively, the sass/scss files can also be converted to CSS statically by creating bundles with [JSPM](https://github.com/jspm/jspm-cli).